 - Aluminium: Elval Hellenic Aluminium Industry S.A.
-(Elval), its subsidiaries, Bridgnorth Aluminium Ltd (Bridgnorth Aluminium) and Etem Bulgaria S.A.
-(Etem Bulgaria) manufacture a wide variety of products, ranging from aluminium coils and sheets for general industrial applications and aluminium foil for household use, to specialised products, such as rolled and extruded aluminium products for packaging, architectural applications, shipbuilding, automotive and construction industries, and lithographic coils. - Copper: Halcor and its subsidiaries produce a wide range of copper and copper alloy products, ranging from copper and copper alloy tubes, copper strips, sheets and plates, to copper bus bars and rods, copper alloy rods, flats and wires.

-- Cables: Hellenic Cables S.A.
+(Elval) and its subsidiaries, Bridgnorth Aluminium Ltd (Bridgnorth Aluminium) and Etem Bulgaria S.A.
+(Etem Bulgaria), manufacture a wide variety of products ranging from aluminium coils and sheets for general industrial applications and aluminium foil for household use, to specialised products such as rolled and extruded aluminium products for packaging, architectural applications, shipbuilding, automotive and construction industries, and lithographic coils. - Copper: Halcor and its subsidiaries produce a wide range of copper and copper alloy products ranging from copper and copper alloy tubes, copper strips, sheets and plates, to copper bus bars and rods, copper alloy rods, flats and wires. - Cables: Hellenic Cables S.A.
 Hellenic Cable Industry S.A.
 (Hellenic Cables), its subsidiaries and Icme Ecab S.A.
 (Icme Ecab) manufacture power land and submarine cables, telecommunication and enamelled wires and compounds, consisting one of the largest cable producers in Europe. - Steel: Sidenor Steel Industry S.A.
 (Sidenor Steel Industry), Stomana Industry S.A.
-(Stomana Industry) and their subsidiaries manufacture long, flat and downstream steel products.
+(Stomana Industry) and their subsidiaries manufacture long, flat and down-stream steel products. - Steel pipes: Corinth Pipeworks Pipe Industry S.A.
+(Corinth Pipeworks) produces steel pipes for the transportation of natural gas, oil and water and steel hollow sections used in construction projects.